East Timor

 In 1999 an overwhelming majority of the population voted for independence from Indonesia in a UN-supervised referendum.
 In the weeks that followed, anti-independence militia supported by the Indonesian military conducted a campaign in which 1,400 were killed and 300,000 were displaced.

-East Timor became a sovereign state on May 20, 2002 and has enjoyed relative stability ever since.
+East Timor became a sovereign state on 20 May 2002 and has enjoyed relative stability ever since.
 UN forces were deployed in 2006 to help quell an army mutiny, but were withdrawn in 2011.

-In 2011 a United Nations Working Group on Enforced or Involuntary Disappearances quoted the East Timor Commission for Reception, Truth and Reconciliation figure of at least 102,800 civilian casualties – from violence, illness or hunger – during the Indonesian occupation 1975-1999, including 18,600 killed or disappeared.
+In 2011 the United Nations Working Group on Enforced or Involuntary Disappearances quoted the East Timor Commission for Reception, Truth and Reconciliation figure of at least 102,800 civilian casualties – from violence, illness or hunger – during the Indonesian occupation 1975-1999, including 18,600 killed or disappeared.
 Other organizations put the casualty figures even higher and the number of missing in the tens of thousands.